NxPKG/khulnasoft-docs/content/cloudflare-one/faq/cloudflare-tunnels-faq.md

 ### I am having an issue with a locally-managed tunnel.

-Before contacting the Cloudflare support team:
+Before contacting the Khulnasoft support team:

 - Take note of any specific error messages and/or problematic behaviors.

 - Take note of any options you specified, either on the command line or in your configuration file, when starting your tunnel.

-- Set [`log-level`](/cloudflare-one/connections/connect-networks/configure-tunnels/tunnel-run-parameters/) to `debug`, so the Cloudflare support team can get more info from the `cloudflared.log` file.
+- Set [`log-level`](/cloudflare-one/connections/connect-networks/configure-tunnels/tunnel-run-parameters/) to `debug`, so the Khulnasoft support team can get more info from the `cloudflared.log` file.

-- Include your Cloudflare Tunnel logs file (`cloudflared.log`).
+- Include your Khulnasoft Tunnel logs file (`cloudflared.log`).
 If you did not specify a log file when starting your tunnel, you can do so using the [`logfile` option](/cloudflare-one/connections/connect-networks/configure-tunnels/tunnel-run-parameters/#logfile) either on the command line or in your configuration file.

 - Include your full `config.yml` file for the affected tunnel.